KeldorDE/Titan-Panel-Farm-Buddy/README.md

 * Define an shortcut for fast tracking (Default: ALT + right click)
 * Toggle item display modes

-**Please note:** Through the limitation of the API functions it is currently only possible to track known items.
-That means the items have to be in your data cache (Opened Tooltips, Inventory, Bank etc.)
+**Please note:** Through the limitation of the API functions it is currently only possible to track known items by name.
+That means the items have to be in your data cache (Inventory or Bank)
 The item name will be validated if you set it if the item name is invalid or not known by the API you will see a notification.

 **Chat Commands**